ClementMillet/PING/README.md

 For the training, just `cd training/` from the main directory and type `python3 model_training.py`.\
 To run the evaluation of the training : `python3 model_eval.py`.\
-The path to the dataset must be changed, and the directories must have the following structure :
+The path to the dataset `data_dir` must be changed, and the directories must have the following structure :
 ```
 .
 ├── test